canchengliu/nimo/index.md

   - Collaborated closely with physicians to design model architectures and experimental protocols based on the characteristics of different organs and diseases, conducting model training and optimization.
   - Conducted experimental research, organized project outcomes, and co-authored publications in reputable journals, including _Nature communications'20_.
   - Collaborated with the product development team to facilitate the clinical translation and implementation of technological innovations into diagnostic assistance systems used in hospitals.
+- **Multifaceted Role Management:** As the first employee, I assumed multiple roles, from technical lead to project manager, ensuring the effective execution of all initiatives and transforming the startup from its inception into a thriving entity in the medical imaging field.

 ### **Institute of Data Science, Tsinghua University** `Sep/2017 – Dec/2017`